JiayiZhou36/Fall2023_IDS706_IndividualProject2_JiayiZhou/README.md

   * [Q] Accept and execute general SQL queries including in CRUD (Create, Read, Update, Delete) operations on the SQLite database to analyze and retrieve insights from the data.

 ### Steps
 I created the template based on the template created by Professor Noah Gift and modified the template.
-Based on the template from professor, I made the following changes:
+Based on the template from professor, I made the following changes with GitHub Copilot helping me in syntax of Rust:
 1. Cargo init to add rust constructions
 2. Change the dataset from food market to goose.
 Goose is from FiveThirtyEight's public dataset.
 It is extracted into a local csv file, tranfromed the csv file with cleaning, and loaded into a .db file, and queryed with SQLlite.
 3. Convert the main.py into a command-line tool